At a glance

 About: A kidney stone is a small, hard deposit which forms in the kidneys.

-Stone dissolving diets or medications, surgical removal of stones and increase water consumption.
+Treatment: Stone dissolving diets or medications, surgical removal of stones and increase water consumption.

-The kidneys are two bean-shaped organs located near the spine in the abdomen which are made up of tiny filtering units called nephrons.
+The kidneys are two bean-shaped organs located near the spine in the abdomen which is made up of tiny filtering units called nephrons.
 Kidneys filter the blood to remove waste products, these are excreted out of the body via the urine.

 There are several causes of kidney stones including dietary factors, urine retention (holding on too long to urinate), recurring urinary tract infections, certain medications, and genetics.